LendaDeAfonselio/Alarm_Bot/README.md

 # AlarmBot
-A Simple Discord Bot that allows people/roles to set up alarms and receive them via DM or in a certain channel
+A Simple Discord Bot that allows people/roles to set up alarms and receive them via DM or in a certain channel.

 ## Module installs:
-- npm install discord.js
+- `npm install discord.js`
-- npm i cron
+- `npm i cron`
-- npm i mongoose
+- `npm i mongoose`
-- npm i file-system
+- `npm i file-system`
-- npm i timezones.json
+- `npm i timezones.json`
-- npm i winston
+- `npm i winston`

+## Running the bot

+After installing all the modules, simply do `node bot.js` in the project's folder.

 ## Usage and examples